sachinhere33/react-chat-application/README.md

-this app is made using react, node and socket io  for teh chat purpose
+this app is made using react, node and socket io  for the chat purpose